TheoFEM-TUM/FLOW-OTTER/docs/parameters.md

 `param_group_for_vary2`, `param_group_for_vary3`, and `param_group_for_vary4` (str): specify the parameter group if the chosen parameters for additional `param_to_vary*` are part of a subgroup (compare param_group_for_vary)
 `array_to_vary2`, `array_to_vary3`, and `array_to_vary4` (array of param type): array of values (of matching type) for additional `param_to_vary*` (compare array_to_vary); each branch gets one of the values (len(array) == `num_simulations`)

-`just_update_branch_config_file` (bool): if true, first task "check_simulation_type" crashes after updating the branch config YAML files; prevents the `Flow-Otter` from restarting totally when the user just wants to change parameters in the branch configuration file without tendious manual changes in each file; instead, just update the main config YAML file (*false*)
+`just_update_branch_config_file` (bool): if true, first task "check_simulation_type" crashes after updating the branch config YAML files; prevents the `Flow-Otter` from restarting totally when the user just wants to change parameters in the branch configuration file without tedious manual changes in each file; instead, just update the main config YAML file (*false*)
 `human_in_loop` (bool): if true, `Flow-Otter` fails after each test to allow the user to verify the results of this step (*false*)
 `run_test_MD` (bool): if true, VDOS and histograms of positions, velocities, and forces are calculated to test MD reliability (*true*)
 `run_test_H` (bool): if true, distribution of H elements and test DOS are calculated for a random snapshot (*true*)